 A subset of Serverless computing, this allows you to segment cloud applications into even smaller components that run only as needed.

-It’s like renting a house bit by bit: You only pay for the dining room to cover dinner time, the bedroom for the duration you sleep, and the living room for the precise time you are in there.
-If you are not using it, you won’t pay rent on it.
+It’s like renting a house bit by bit.
+You only pay for the dining room to cover dinner time, the bedroom for the duration you sleep, and the living room for the precise time you are there.
+If you aren’t using it, you won’t pay rent.

 Moreover, serverless functions scale up as the number of users increases.
-Think of that as your rented dining space and table expanding on-demand when a few more guests arrive for dinner — you only have to pay for the exact amount of space each of you takes up.
-As soon as a guest leaves, the space shrinks automatically and you stop paying for it.
+Think of that as your rented dining space and table expanding on demand when a few more guests arrive for dinner — you only have to pay for the amount of space each person takes up.
+When a guest leaves, the space shrinks automatically, and you stop paying for it.

 There’s more.